interledger/open-payments/docs/README.md

 This command generates static content into the build directory and can be served using any static contents hosting service.

+### Code Quality

+This project uses ESLint and Prettier to maintain consistent code style.
+Before submitting changes, ensure your code is properly formatted and passes linting checks.

+**Commands:**

+- Run `pnpm format` (from the `docs` folder) to format code and fix linting issues
+- Run `pnpm lint` (from the `docs` folder) to check formatting and linting

+**Note:** The CI pipeline will automatically check formatting and linting on pull requests.
+Make sure to run `pnpm format` before submitting your PR to avoid CI failures.

 ## Editing Content

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.
 Due to the nature of how Starlight deals with content and their generated URLs, all docs content lives in `/src/content/docs/`.
 For example, the home page of the documentation lives within the `/src/content/docs/` folder and is rendered at openpayments.dev, not openpayments.dev/docs.